thephoeron/LLTHW/book/3-17-0-robotics.md

 In this chapter, we will review the field of robotics, AI-controlled automatons, and learning algorithms; suppliers for components and robot kits; write a library to allow us to program a kit robot in Common Lisp; extend this library with an architecture to support intent-based motion; and finally, integrate a basic AI that will allow your kit robot to walk around, explore, and make its own decisions based on the environment you put it in.

----

-Requires specialized hardware---a robot kit, or the the key components to build and design your own robot from scratch, i.e., servos, logic-board, etc.

-Overview of robotics, and AI-controlled automatons, learning agents, etc.

-Program a kit robot in Lisp.

-Design a library that dispatches low-level functionality to robotic subsystems (?)

-Integrate AI into kit robot, so it can make its own decisions based on an idealized environment.

 <ul class="pager">
   <li class="previous"><a href="/book/3-16-0-ai/">&laquo; Previous</a></li>
   <li><a href="/book/">Table of Contents</a></li>